Semi-leptonic form factors of $\Xi_{c}\to\Xi$ in QCD sum rules: Three-point correlation functions and form factors

-where $V_{\mu}(A_{\mu})=\bar{s}\gamma_{\mu}(\gamma_{\mu}\gamma_{5})c$ is the vector (axial-vector) current for $c\to s$ decay.
-The correlation functions are then calculated at hadronic level and QCD level.
-At the hadronic level, after inserting the complete set of initial and final states and considering again the contributions from the negative-parity baryons, the vector current correlation function can be written as
+At the hadron level, after inserting the complete sets of initial and final states and considering the contributions from negative-parity baryons, the vector current correlation function in Eq. (\ref{eq:3pt_correlators}) can be written into

-In Eq. (\ref{eq:3p_correlator_had}), $M_{1(2)}^{+(-)}$ denotes the mass of initial (final) positive (negative) parity baryon, and $F_{1}^{+-}$ is the form factor $F_{1}$ with the positive-parity final state and the negative-parity initial state, and so forth.
-To arrive at Eq. (\ref{eq:3p_correlator_had}), we have adopted the following definitions of pole residues for positive- and negative-parity baryons
+In Eq. (\ref{eq:3pt_correlator_had}), $M_{1(2)}^{+(-)}$ denotes the mass of initial (final) positive- (negative-) parity baryon, and $F_{1}^{+-}$ is the form factor $F_{1}$ with the positive-parity final state and negative-parity initial state, and so forth.
+To arrive at Eq. (\ref{eq:3pt_correlator_had}), we have adopted the following definitions of pole residues for positive- and negative-parity baryons

 and the following conventions for the 12 form factors $F_{i}^{\pm\pm}$